kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 ![](../../img/HWPython/3_AccountCreated.png)

-Details of the `friendbot` service are too detailed for our Hello World tutorial, so when you're ready you should read [this].
+Details of the `friendbot` service are too detailed for our Hello World tutorial, so when you're ready you should read [this](../documentation/python-sdk#friendbot).

 ### Get balance
 Whether you created a new account or opened an existing one you can now perform the most basic action: check the  account balance.
 The `account` object provides a few basic methods including `get_balance()`.